khetanrajesh/CustomCalendar/README.md

 # CustomCalendar

+## Synopsis
-A custom calendar for android
+A customizable calendar for use in android project.

+## Code Example